mktrias/South-Tutorial/README.md

 Created 0001_initial.py.
 You can now apply this migration with: ./manage.py migrate main
 ```

-`0001_initial.py` is located in `mysite/main/migrations` and contains all the information about your current models, and the SQL needed to migrate backwards and forwards.
+`0001_initial.py` is located in `mysite/main/migrations` and contains all the information about your current models, and functions to generate the SQL needed to migrate backwards and forwards.

+Migration files must contain a `Migrations` class and the `forwards()` and `backwards()` methods.
+In theory, you could write your migrations by hand, but `schemamigration` does this for you.
+You may want to edit the `forwards()` function if you have dependencies or want to load data at a specific point in the migration chain.
+This can be extremely useful if you are using South with multiple apps that share relations in a database.

-3) Execute the migration
+**3) Execute the migration**
 ```
 $ ./manage.py migrate main
 Running migrations for main: